 Salesforce Fields are the building blocks to data tracking in Salesforce.
-There are two main types of fields in Salesforce: Standard Fields that come already pre-built into Salesforce and Custom Fields that you build yourself to track any specific data you want regarding your customers, sales, team, and more.
-There are over 20 custom field types to pick from, ensuring that you can customize your Salesforce org exactly how you need to.
-However, an important but sometimes overlooked function of custom fields is that they can help keep your data clean and error free.
+There are two main types of fields in Salesforce: Standard Fields that come already pre-built into the system and Salesforce Custom Fields that you build yourself to track any specific data you want regarding your customers, sales, team, and more.
+There are over 20 Salesforce custom field types to pick from, ensuring that you can customize your Salesforce org exactly how you need to.
+However, an important but sometimes overlooked function of Salesforce custom fields is that they can help keep your data clean and error-free.
 Clean data is vital to any business that wants to have accurate business predictions, complete more projects successfully, and run smoothly in general.
 Here are 4 ways that you can use Salesforce custom fields to keep your data clean and minimize human error.

 Use Picklist Fields to Restrict Values

 Picklist fields are one of the simplest yet most effective ways to ensure that only clean and accurate data ends up in Salesforce.
 Picklist fields consist of a list of pre-created values that a User picks from to populate a field.
 The user cannot write their own values in; they must select from the list.
 Picklist fields are easy to create and since Users cannot write in their own values, the field stays consistent and error free!

 Local Picklists have a set of values unique to just that picklist field.
 Shared Picklists can be populated with values from a global picklist value set.
 You define these values in Setup.
 Finally, Multi-Select picklists can contain more than one value.
 You should create your picklist field keeping these different field types in mind so that you pick the type that suits your business need best.